brendoncarroll/webfs/README.md

 For example, an FTP server would make a fine store, provided the files are named with the hash of their contents.
 IPFS paths provide this guarentee.

+Store implementations can be found in `pkg/stores`

 ### Cells
-Cells in WebFS are like cells in a spreadsheet, a single piece of data that can change over time.
+Cells in WebFS are like cells in a spreadsheet, a holder of a data which can change over time.
 The compare-and-swap operation (`CAS(current, next)`) allows writes which will be synchronized with other WebFS instances writing to the same cell.

 Cells provide two operations: